 - 1) Describe any known or possible contamination at the site from present or past uses.
+Not applicable.This is a nonproject proposal. - Describe existing hazardous chemicals/conditions that might affect project development and design.
+This includes underground hazardous liquid and gas transmission pipelines located within the project area and in the vicinity.
 Not applicable.
-This is a nonproject proposal. - 2) Describe existing hazardous chemicals/conditions that might affect project development and design.
-This includes underground hazardous liquid and gas transmission pipelines located within the project area and in the vicinity.

-Describe any toxic or hazardous chemicals that might be stored, used, or produced during the project's development or construction, or at any time during the operating life of the project.
+This is a nonproject proposal. - Describe any toxic or hazardous chemicals that might be stored, used, or produced during the project's development or construction, or at any time during the operating life of the project.

 - 4) Describe special emergency services that might be required.
-Not applicable.
-This is a nonproject proposal. - 5) Proposed measures to reduce or control environmental health hazards, if any: Not applicable.
-This is a nonproject proposal.
+Not applicable.This is a nonproject proposal. - 5) Proposed measures to reduce or control environmental health hazards, if any: Not applicable.This is a nonproject proposal.